 it’s more common to use a

 The exact contents of the file depend on your X-Pack setup.
 To configure the adapter according to the Elasticsearch setup documented here, populate the file with these contents:

 sslKeyPath="/path/to/localhost.key" sslCertificatePath="/path/to/config/localhost.crt" certificateFormat="PEM" requiresAuthentication="true" username="elastic" password="liferay" sslCertificateAuthoritiesPaths="/path/to/ca.crt" transportSSLVerificationMode="certificate" transportSSLEnabled="true"

 The certificate and key files referenced here are the same ones used on the Elasticsearch server.
 Copy them to the Liferay DXP server and update their paths in the configuration accordingly.

 credentials for the Elasticsearch user.
 For SSL, enable transport SSL, set the

 certificate verification mode and certificate format, and provide the path to

 the certificate, key, and certificate authority.
 Of course, the exact values

 will differ if you configured X-Pack differently.

-Here’s the complete list of configuration options for the X-Pack Connector:
+Here’s the complete list of configuration options: